estarlincito/obj-compose/README.md

 > _“Merge your logic.
 Trust your types.”_

 **obj-compose** is a type-safe, override-friendly object composer for structured configuration and localization systems.
 Define a `base`, plug in reusable `fragments`, and override anything—statically or dynamically—with full TypeScript inference.
+You can also selectively pick or omit deep pieces from composed results.

 ## Features

 - 🧠 **Full type inference** for deeply nested objects
 - 🔁 **Composable** via base + fragments + overrides
-- ⚙️ **Dynamic overrides** with source access
+- ⚙️ **Dynamic overrides** with access to the merged source
+- ✂️ **Pick** specific deep values by path
+- ❌ **Omit** deep paths from objects safely
-- 🔒 Works great for localization, form structures, config merging, etc.
+- 🔒 Ideal for localization, form structures, config merging, and more

 ## Installation